Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-On April 2, 2026 at 22:12 UTC, a magnitude 2.5 earthquake struck 74 km SE of Akutan, Alaska.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+On April 2, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 74 km SE of Akutan, Alaska at 22:12 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 53.701°, -164.912°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02